Vincentes/openmrs-owa-search-concept/README.md

 # OpenMRS Search Concept OWA
-This the repository for the Search Concept OWA.
+This is the repository for the Search Concept OWA.

 # Implement
 To implement this web app first clone the repository